Noor Jahaan

-Noor Jahaan is a 2018 Indo-Bangla joint production film directed by Abhimanyu Mukherjee and produced by Raj Chakraborty under the banners of Raj Chakraborty Production of India and Jaaz Multimedia of Bangladesh and co-produced by SVF Entertainment.
-The film features newcomer Adrit Roy and Puja Cherry in lead roles.
-It is remake of Marathi movie Sairat.
-It is shot in Krishnath College, Berhampore.
+Noor Jahaan is a 2018 Indo-Bangla joint production romantic thriller film written and directed by Abhimanyu Mukherjee, produced by Raj Chakraborty under the banners of Raj Chakraborty Production of India and Jaaz Multimedia of Bangladesh and co-produced by SVF Entertainment.
+The film features newcomer Adrit Roy and Puja Cherry in the lead roles.
+It is a remake of the 2015 Marathi film Sairat and was shot in Krishnath College School, Berhampore.